-Listed below are Austin TX real estate listings, updated multiple times daily from the Austin MLS (ACTRIS).
+Listed below are Austin TX real estate listings, updated every 15 minutes from the Austin MLS (ACTRIS).

 For additional information on any of these Austin TX homes for sale, just click the "Request More Information" button located on the detail page of each listing.
 And to view any of the Austin real estate listings you are interested in, click the "Schedule a Showing" button displayed on every property detail page to contact us and set up a time.
 In addition, we can provide you with disclosures, past sales history, dates and prices of properties recently sold nearby, and more.